RenEvo/7-days-to-burp/README.md

 * Relays no longer require power
 * Trip Wires no longer require power

+### Tools

+* Increased the block damage of the Auger by roughly 5x
+* Increased the range of the Auger by 1.5 blocks
+* Increased the variance of tiers to Auger to make a lvl 6 worth getting over a lvl 5, etc...

 ### Spawning

 * Increased the sizes of wandering hordes